Are LLMs Rational Investors? A Study on Detecting and Reducing the Financial Bias in LLMs: Background

 \subsection{Limits to Arbitrage}

 Contrary to the Efficient Markets Hypothesis (EMH), which posits that asset prices fully reflect all available information and that market participants behave rationally, behavioral finance identifies scenarios where irrationality prevails, leading to anomalies like market bubbles and systemic crises.
 These phenomena are often attributed to the collective impact of cognitive biases on investor expectations, which can cause significant deviations from asset fundamentals.
-This section delves into how such irrational behaviors challenge the EMH, introducing inefficiencies that arbitrage mechanisms cannot always correct.